evmos/docs/docs/use/Interact-with-dApps/index.md

 Once you have your wallet set up, you can start using dApps on Evmos.
 Generally, reading information from the network (querying) is free and doesn't require you to pay transaction fees.
 So dApps can always display blockchain information, such as your asset balances without requiring you to pay a network fee.

-To engage with a dApp, you a required to sign transactions with your wallet and pay a small network fee.
+To engage with a dApp, you are required to sign transactions with your wallet and pay a small network fee.
 A transaction is a transfer of value on the blockchain.
 This can be anything like a simple transfer of tokens to another account, changing the ownership of a character in a game or accepting the terms of a loan when lending or borrowing assets.

 A typical flow to interact with a dApp can look like this: